MitchGoudkuil/functional-programming/README.md

    * [xml-to-json-Promise](https://www.npmjs.com/package/xml-to-json-promise)
    * [xml2js](https://www.npmjs.com/package/xml2js)

-##### Api Setup
-  add index.js, oba-api.json and .env file.
-Dont forget to add the public and secret keys to the .env.

-    PUBLIC=thekey
-    SECRET=thekey

-To start up node process in bash:

-      npm run start

-##### 💧 How aquabrowser works:
+##### 💧 Learning aquabrowser:
-  Document about using the Aquabrowser [link](https://zoeken.oba.nl/api/v1/#/details)
+  Document about using the Aquabrowser, about al the parameters, facets, etc send to us by Mark Vos from the Oba. [link](https://zoeken.oba.nl/api/v1/#/details)
+  The documentation is a bit outdated and the explanation is not really that great.

-##### :key: Search terms ,keywords and parameters:
+**:key: Search terms ,keywords and parameters:**

+To find out about all the subjects and facets you can search for, Daniel van de Velde made an amazing readme about it.
-Props to Daniel van de Velde for the list with all available search terms and keywords.
+Props to Daniel van de Velde for this list and sharing it with us.
 [Source](https://github.com/DanielvandeVelde/functional-programming/blob/master/README.md)

-Filtered list on most important and interesting keywords gained from XML search:
+I made a small list with the available data that was the most interesting, and probably needed for the visualisation:
    * coverimages
      * coverimage
    * titles